usagov/usagov-2021/README.md

 ## Minimal Setup for Headless Tests

-1. Supply Drupal *credentials* for the automated tests: Edit the file `env.local.cypress`.
-Supply a valid Drupal user name and password for `cypressCmsUser` and `cypressCmsPass`.
+1. Provide Drupal credentials for the automated tests by editing the env.local.cypress file.
+Enter a valid Drupal username and password values for the `cypressCmsUser` and `cypressCmsPass`.
 2. Run `docker compose up` to rebuild the cypress container with the new environment variables.
 3. Run `bin/cypress-ssh` to open a shell in the cypress container

    You can run `npx cypress run --spec cypress/e2e` to run the entire test suite, or specify a smaller subset like `cypress/e2e/functional`.

-   The **Report** will be written to automated_tests/e2e-cypress/cypress/reports/html/index.html and you can open it in your web browser by navigating to that file and opening it.
-Cypress will report that it wrote the tests to /app/e2e-cypress/cypress/reports/html/index.html, which is the location of that file in the volume mounted to the cypress docker container.
+   The **Report** will be written to `automated_tests/e2e-cypress/cypress/reports/html/index.html` and you can open it in your web browser by navigating to that file and opening it.
+Cypress will report that it wrote the tests to `/app/e2e-cypress/cypress/reports/html/index.html`, which is the location of that file in the volume mounted to the cypress docker container.

-Note: The first time you run `bin/init`, it will create the `env.local.cypress` file by copying `env.default.cypress`.
+**Note:** The first time you run `bin/init`, it will create the `env.local.cypress` file by copying `env.default.cypress`.
 The default `cypressBaseUrl` in that file should be correct for running tests against your local dev site.

 ## Setup for running Cypress interactively